 I work on the social and cultural history of early modern Europe, with a particular focus on France.
 My book, Pierre de L’Estoile and his World in the Wars of Religion, interprets France’s troubles from the perspective of an extraordinary diarist and collector, Pierre de L'Estoile (1546-1611), who lived through the civil wars in Paris and shaped how they have been remembered ever since.
-My current research explores the role of criminal justice in the legal culture of the ancien régime.
-As part of this larger project I am working on a range of topics, including hearsay evidence and oral culture, the material culture of theft, tacit toleration of sexual crimes, and memories of violence in the Wars of Religion.
+My current research, funded by a British Academy / Leverhulme Small Research Grant, explores the role of criminal justice in the legal culture of the ancien régime.
+Recent and forthcoming publications related to this project have focused on political crime and sedition, public execution rituals, tacit toleration of sexual crimes, and violent crime at the end of the Wars of Religion.

 Before coming to Durham in 2018, I studied History as an undergraduate at Gonville and Caius College, Cambridge and as a graduate student at New College, Oxford.
 After completing my doctorate, I taught at Hertford College, Oxford, and held research fellowships at Trinity College, Cambridge and the Max Planck Institute for European Legal History, Frankfurt am Main.

 I am happy to supervise graduate students working on topics in early modern French history, and in early modern social and cultural history more generally.

 Department of History

 - Early Modern